Formatter

 Description column

-The last column contains the option description and is composed of help items.
+The last column contains the option description, which is composed of help items.

 Help sections

 Sections are a convenient way to organize the help content.
-There are three kinds of help sections: text, usage and groups.
-They are explained below.
+There are three types of section: text, usage and groups.
+They are explained in the next subsections.

-All help sections share a set of optional properties:
+All section types share a set of properties:

 text